foonerd/volumio-plymouth-adaptive/docs/CONTRIBUTING.md

 All contributions must be tested on actual hardware:
 - Minimum: Raspberry Pi 3 or newer
 - Test all rotation angles (0, 90, 180, 270)
-- Verify smooth animation
+- Verify smooth animation (for image-based themes)
 - Check memory usage reasonable
+- Confirm rotation works correctly

+**For volumio-adaptive contributions**:
+- Test with `plymouth=` parameter
+- Verify runtime detection works (if installed)
-- Confirm no initramfs rebuild needed
+- Confirm no initramfs rebuild needed for rotation changes
+- Test both boot and shutdown

+**For volumio-text contributions**:
+- Test with `video=...,rotate=` or `fbcon=rotate:` parameters
+- Verify text appears correctly oriented
+- Confirm framebuffer rotation is working
+- No runtime detection testing needed

 ### Documentation Updates